Tutorial | Governance basics#

 Explore registries of Dataiku items#

 For now, resist the temptation to govern the project you’ve created.
-Let’s complete a tour of the other key pages in the Govern node first.
+Complete the tour of the other key pages in the Govern node first.

 The registry pages centralize all Dataiku items of a respective type into one location.
 From one particular registry, an organization can see all its models, bundles, or GenAI items.
 The ability to filter these lists in various ways makes these registries watchtowers for your data and AI initiatives.